rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 32-byte big endian R value, followed by a 32-byte big endian S value.
 3. `session_sig` is the signature of the SHA256 of SHA256 of the receivers
    `node_id`, using the secret key corresponding to the sender's `node_id`.

+The `count` field in the header MUST BE set to zero, and the `acknowledge` field MUST BE set to the number of non-authenticate messages received and processed.
+The receiver MUST NOT examine these values until after the authentication fields have been successfully validated.

 Additional fields MAY be included, and MUST BE ignored if not understood (to allow for future extensions).